Universal Presence Connector

 * backward compatibility — a bare top-level `email` is treated as

-* deprecation warning is logged.
-Will be removed in a future version.
+* removed in a future major version.

 */